 Attendance at the Annual Conference is also provided at concessional rates, and a number of traveling scholarship awards are available each year to encourage and assist postgraduates to attend.
 Postgraduate students regularly report their experience at the conference as a highlight of their academic year.

 The Caucus now also runs a full day workshop prior to APSA Annual Conference.
 This is an exciting opportunity to network prior to the conference with postgraduate colleagues pursuing similar interests.
 It is also an invaluable opportunity to prepare for the conference by meeting key APSA academics.
 Informal but informative presentations are provided.
 Topics covered generally include career options, publishing and the range of opportunities offered by APSA to its postgraduates.

 The 2018 APSA Postgraduate Workshop will be held on Saturday 21 July, 2018 at Griffith University - Southbank Campus from 10.30am - 5pm.
 The workshop is free for APSA postgraduate members, but registration is essential as capacity is limited.
-Sessions details will be updated on the registration page as they are confirmed.
-Please contact Sarah Warner if you have any enquiries, and we look forward to seeing you in July!
+Program details are now available.
+Please contact Sarah Warner if you have any enquiries, and we look forward to welcoming you in July!

 Caucus meets during the Conference to identify issues relevant to postgraduate students, which are then brought to the attention of APSA executive.
 At the same time, it elects one of its members to represent the interests of postgraduates on the executive committee throughout the year.

 Caucus also attempts to keep postgraduate APSA members up to date with meetings, conferences and news relevant to them via the website and an email list, and you can connect with APSA Postgrads on Facebook.

 Caucus appreciates that the general membership and the executive of APSA continue to express, not only financial support, but a continuing interest in promoting the welfare and career development of postgraduates.